 4. The possibility of a weak pound

 Will the pound weaken over this summer?
-As we’ve previously discussed, nobody knows for sure, but we do know that the combination of Brexit trade talks and the economic fallout from the covid-19 pandemic mean that the foreign exchange markets are extremely volatile.
+As we’ve previously discussed, nobody knows for sure, but we do know is that the combination of rising inflation and interest rates, along with the conflict in Ukraine, means that the foreign exchange markets are extremely volatile.

 When you agree to a house price, it’s fixed in the currency of that country – let’s say euros.
 You’ll be paying in pounds, so how much that fixed price in euros will ultimately cost will depend on the rate at the time you send your money.
 That is, of course, unless you use a currency specialist to plan ahead.